I have been organising off road adventure tours to Morocco for over 20 years. Over this time I have built up a very large knowledge

 We leave the hotel 08.30 taking the main road and Mway north 230 miles to Tanger Med port and ferry back to Spain

-Return transport of your motorcycle and riding gear in our own truck from UK to Spain
+Return transport of your motorcycle from UK to Spain

 10 Days guiding in Morocco

 The accomodation is in traditional Morccan style hotels that serve great food and are very clean.
-Rooms are ensuite and some of the hotels have swimming pools
+Rooms are ensuite and some of the hotels have swimming pool.

 NOT INCLUDED in the price is as follows: